jbaldwin/jbaldwin.github.io/about.md

 ---
 layout: default
-title: About
 ---

-# About jbaldwin
+# About Me

-At some point I'll put some real words here.
-I am a software engineer interested in performance, throughput, and in general learning anything cool.
+Hi, I'm Josh Baldwin.
+I'm a programmer at heart, gamer, skier, hiker, and I work in Denver Colorado at SpotX.
+This blog and all of its content and opinions are my own.
+I blog about technology that interests me, generally on performance, C++, and the web.